seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 the mandatory outside-list search, the `СОЗРЕВАЕТ` admissibility test, the impact tags, the aggregator ban and the declared-position rule are byte-equivalent in substance to their CANON originals.

+**Deviation 2 broke one of those rules by moving it unchanged, and revision 2026-09-01-a repairs it.** The 15-minute price age was written for an environment where the Boss pasted the payload into the chat, so «re-pull before sending, or drop the coin» offered two live exits.
+Moving the reader into the repository removed the first exit without touching the sentence, and the claim above that the rule was carried «byte- equivalent in substance» is exactly wrong: byte-equivalence was the defect.
+The rule kept its wording and lost half its meaning, and on 31.08 it deleted seven computed setups through the exit that remained. **The general lesson belongs beside the table: a rule moved into a new environment is re-derived there, not copied**, and a provenance table that certifies a clause unchanged is asserting the environment did not matter — which is the one thing the deviation itself proves false.
+Where a clause survives a move, the audit surface must record WHY it still holds, not only that it is the same text.